Cutaneous Horn: Causes, Diagnosis, Risk Factors, & Treatment

 Diagnosis Of A Cutaneous Horn

 Cutaneous horns are mostly examined by their clinical appearance.
-However, the risk of skin cancer warrants a histological examination to determine if the horn is cancerous.
+However, the risk of skin cancer warrants a histological examinationi XThe detailed study of body cells extracted from an affected area under a microscope to diagnose a disease, such as cancer. to determine if the horn is cancerous.
 Your doctor may suggest a biopsy test for the same.
 The entire horn is removed during a biopsy and sent for additional tests to determine the right treatment options.

 We will look into these treatment options in the next section.